 Businesses that are still at a relatively young stage in their development but trading profitably and don’t have enough assets of their own to secure a traditional loan can attempt to raise development funding from potential lenders.
 Though, be prepared for higher interest rates as the loan is unsecured against any type of asset.

-Businesses can ease the strain on their cash flow by realising funds from unpaid invoices of your customers.
 Invoice factoring is a suitable source of funding for those who don’t have in-house accounting or finance departments and don’t have the time to be chasing late payments.

 An issue of a mini-bond enables a growing company to raise debt funding from a group of individual lenders, usually their customers.
 The majority of mini-bond issues are unsecured loans and must be held for their full term or until the borrower opts to redeem it.

 The ability to receive a commercial loan against a business owner’s pension pot.
+Workspace partner Informed Funding has a dedicated section on this type of loan:

 Entrepreneurs can raise finance against any individual invoice, rather than financing their entire sales ledger, as with invoice factoring.
 This specialist form of finance is usually offered in an online auction format, where investors bid to take the invoice on.